darul75/personal-blog/posts/2015/2015-12-10_numbers-and-bitwise-operations-review.md

 ### Boolean conversion

-In previous example, what you need to remember is that in javascript.
+In previous example, what you need to remember is that in javascript:

 - 0 is the same than false
 - anything else is true.